cysouw/diathesis/text/c07_reflexive.md

 **Notes**

-The verb *sorgen* has a different meaning in the two alternants: without reflexive 'to take care of' [@next a] and with reflexive 'to worry' [@next b].
+The verb *sorgen* has a different meaning in the two alternants: without reflexive it means 'to take care of' [@next a] and with reflexive 'to worry' [@next b].
 The verb also changes preposition with the addition of *sich* [@next a,b], Both prepositions are governed prepositions [@next c,d].
-Such an alternation between different governed prepositions might be considered a whole new class of diatheses not yet acknowledged in this study.
+Such an alternation between different governed prepositions might be considered a whole new class of diatheses not yet consequently acknowledged in this study.

 ::: ex
 a.
 Er sorgt für seine Mutter.